keenanhye/keenanhye.github.io/_posts/2016-11-25-MP3-Encoding-Research.md

 Having forked over my email address to the likes of [Tidal](http://tidal.com/) - a music streaming service that promises higher quality music streaming than Spotify - in return for an early stream of "The Life of Pablo," I was eager to see if I could actually tell the difference between Spotify's and Tidal's audio streaming quality.
 Of course, I thought I could tell the difference - but could I tell the two apart without knowing which service I was listening to?

 I had been discussing independent research with a professor at Northeastern, and we thought this would be a great topic to investigate.
 Throughout 2016, we have been working on this research project, though we are still not finished writing the final draft of our results.
 However, I think it worthwhile to summarize the bulk of our findings.
-Below is a rather involved synopsis of our experiment and its results.
+Below is a rather involved synopsis of our experiment and its results -  the short version is that **even relatively low bit rate MP3's are very difficult to distinguish from CD-quality audio**

 _______